Cliffwood Beach, New Jersey: History

-Cliffwood Beach was a popular resort until the 1950s, with a boardwalk, saltwater swimming pool, dining and dancing at The Cat 'n Fiddle, and other amusements.
-The beachfront facilities were destroyed by a series of hurricanes in 1954 {Hurricanes: Carol (8/30/1954), Edna (9/11/1954) and Hurricane Hazel (10/15/1954)}.
-In 1955 Hurricane Diane destroyed all that had remained of Cliffwood Beach's amusements, with the exception of the saltwater pool.
+Cliffwood Beach was a popular resort until the 1950s, with a boardwalk, saltwater swimming pool, dining and dancing at the Cat 'n Fiddle, and other amusements.
+The beachfront facilities were destroyed by a series of hurricanes in 1954: Carol (August 30), Edna (September 11) and Hazel (October 15).
+In 1955, Hurricane Diane destroyed all that had remained of Cliffwood Beach's amusements, with the exception of the saltwater pool, which survived the storms but was later filled in.